 Owo’s next monarch after Oba Olateru Olagbegi was his son now also late, Oba Victor Folagbade Olateru Olagbegi III, born on the 26th of June 1941 was the eldest child and first son of the late Olateru Olagbegi II, whom he succeeded as Olowo of Owo in 1999.
 A Barrister-at-Law, he was called to bar in 1968 he had four children through his wife Barrister Bisi Olateru Olagbegi (Nee Cole) now late and until her passage, a human rights activist.

-In the palace, Oba Olagbegi II had tennis and squash courts, soccer/golf field, swimming pool, orchard, botanical garden and a mini zoo – crocodile, varieties of fishes, ostriches and guinea fowls.
-For educational purpose, students from Owo and neighbouring towns frequently toured these facilities free of charge.
+In the palace, Oba Olagbegi II had tennis and squash courts, a soccer/golf field, a swimming pool, an orchard, a botanical garden and a mini zoo – crocodiles, varieties of fishes, ostriches and guinea fowls.
+For educational purposes, students from Owo and neighbouring towns frequently toured these facilities free of charge.

 He wanted the best for his people.
-He ensured that Owo town had water, light, several banks, recreation center, hospital, maternity center, assembly hall, activity halls, museum, training center for women, trade center for youth, several elementary schools, several high schools and two teacher training colleges.
-Not surprising, Owo people are some of the most educated people in Nigeria.
+He ensured that Owo town had water, light, several banks, a recreation centre, a hospital, a maternity centre, an assembly hall, activity halls, a museum, a training centre for women, a trade centre for youth, several elementary schools, several high schools and two teacher training colleges.
+Not surprisingly, Owo people are some of the most educated people in Nigeria.